zendesk/android_sdk_demo_apps/README.md

 We hope you'll find those sample Apps useful and encourage you to re-use some of this code in your own Apps.

 ## Owners
-If you have any questions please email support@zendesk.com.
+If you have any questions please contact us through one of the methods outlined [here](https://support.zendesk.com/hc/en-us/articles/4408843597850-Contacting-Zendesk-Customer-Support).

 ## Getting Started
 Each of the modules in this project is a stand-alone Android app, capable of being run independently through Gradle or Android Studio.